Developing an LCA calculator for the humanitarian shelter sector

 Life Cycle Analysis and Improving Shelter Outcomes

-This video was prepared for the Global Shelter Cluster Meeting on LCA in Humanitarian Settings.
+This video was recorded at the Global Shelter Cluster Meeting on LCA in Humanitarian Settings on 27th October 2020.
 Find out more here: https://www.sheltercluster.org/global-shelter-cluster-annual-meeting/gsc-meeting-2020-agenda

 LIST – BRE’s LCA assessment tool for shop fit-out